TheLogicMaster/ESP-Smart-Display/README.md

 It's recommended to use Platformio if you are planning on customizing the firmware.
 ### Definitions
 The definitions are all documented in the source code.
 The following definitions are configured in the platformio.ini file if using Platformio.
-Just change the source definitions in Arduino IDE.
+Just change the source definitions if using Arduino IDE.
 * **VERSION_CODE:** This is used to update dashboard browser caches and ensure that the dashboard version always matches the firmware version so that hopefully no broken configurations occur.
 * **DISPLAY_WIDTH:** The width of the display.
 Used for buffer sizes and configuration thresholds.